Housing Element Update

 For a full list of all RHNA comment letters received and posted by SCAG please visit, SCAG’s RHNA Comment Letters page.

-SCAG’s Regional Council has delegated the responsibility of considering appeals regarding draft allocations to the RHNA Subcommittee, also referred to as the RHNA Appeals Board.
-The agenda and hearing materials will be posted on the Southern California Association of Governments (SCAG) website one week before a scheduled hearing date.
-All hearings will be held via teleconference in accordance with the RHNA Appeals Procedures.
+SCAG’s Regional Council delegated the responsibility of considering appeals regarding draft allocations to the RHNA Subcommittee, also referred to as the RHNA Appeals Board.
+The agenda and hearing materials were posted on the Southern California Association of Governments (SCAG) website.
+All hearings were held via teleconference in accordance with the RHNA Appeals Procedures.

-SCAG has posted a RHNA Appeals Hearing Notice and Schedule (Updated 12/16/20) on its website, which is linked below.
-The hearings applicable to the (2) appeal filings by the City of Garden Grove are scheduled for January 15, 2021.
-Click here to view the SCAG Agenda packet/report (Santa Ana Appeal Packet Pages 5-171 / Garden Grove Appeal Packet Pages 430-467).
+SCAG posted a RHNA Appeals Hearing Notice and Schedule on its website, which is linked below.
+The hearings applicable to the (2) appeal filings by the City of Garden Grove were denied.

-Additional information including Zoom information relevant to public hearings may be found on SCAG’s website: www.scag.ca.gov/rhna.
+Additional information may be found on SCAG’s website: www.scag.ca.gov/rhna.

 Income Group |